-Back in 2006, the big problem with email was SPAM.
+A decade ago, the big problem with email was SPAM.
 Unwanted messages pushing “healthy pills” and cell phone deals inundated our mailboxes and clogged our Internet connections.
 At times, over 90% of all email traffic reaching our local servers was unwanted junk.
-We fought back and, for a long time, won the battle.
+We fought back and, for a long time, won the battle with updated email and web browser protections.
 With tools like Postini (purchased by Google and part of Gmail since 2008), we were able to block spam and email viruses “in the cloud” before they reached our email servers and services.
-And while spammers became more sophisticated, our technologies were able to keep up.
+And while spammers became more sophisticated, our data protection and security technologies were able to keep up.

-Over the past year or so, however, we have clearly lost ground.
+Over the past years, however, we have clearly lost ground.
 It feels like we are back to square one.

 Spam and malware attacks via email are on the rise.
 This time around, the consequences can be disastrous.
 Blocking unwanted emails about supplements is still needed, but cryptolocker, ransomware, and destructive malware can destroy your data and your business.